 The Tariff of 1857's cuts lasted only three years.
 In 1861, the country changed course again under the heavily protectionist Morrill Tariff.

-The high rates of the Morrill tariff inaugurated a period of relatively continuous trade protection in the United States that lasted until the Underwood Tariff of 1913.
-The schedule of the Morrill Tariff and its two successor bills were retained long after the end of the Civil War.
+The high rates of the Morrill Tariff inaugurated a period of relatively continuous trade protection in the United States that lasted until the Revenue Act of 1913 (aka the Underwood Tariff).
+The schedule of the Morrill Tariff and its two successor bills were retained long after the end of the American Civil War.

 The immediate effect of the Morrill Tariff was to more than double the tax collected on most dutiable items entering the United States.
 In 1860, American tariff rates were among the lowest in the world and also at historical lows by nineteenth century standards, the average rate for 1857 through 1860 being around 17% overall (ad valorem), or 21% on dutiable items only.
 The Morrill Tariff immediately raised these averages to about 26% overall or 36% on dutiable items, and further increases by 1865 left the comparable rates at 38% and 48%.
 Although higher than in the immediate antebellum period, these rates were significantly lower than between 1825 and 1830, when rates had sometimes been over 50%.